-If someone you love has committed suicide, you might also feel ashamed that he couldn’t face his problems, hurt that she left you behind, confounded that death could possibly have seemed like the best option, or angry that she didn’t reach out to you for help.
+If suicide has claimed the life of someone you love, you’re likely experiencing a whole host of emotions.
+Perhaps you’re ashamed that he couldn’t face his problems, hurt that she left you behind, confounded that death could possibly have seemed like the best option, or angry that she didn’t reach out to you for help.
 With so many questions that haunt us about death, suicide seems to yell its questions even louder:

 “Why did he do this?”